What is ISPS?

-ISPS, or International Ship and Port Facility Security Code is an essential security measure, which was put into place as a result of the 9/11 terror attacks in 2001.
-The International Maritime Organization or the IMO, designed and circulated the ISPS as part of the Safety of Life at Sea (SOLAS) Convention.
-This was put in place in order to regulate and control the security and safety of the crew, ships, ports, and cargo while traveling through international waters.
+The International Ship and Port Facility Security Code is an essential security measure put in place as a result of the 9/11 terrorist attacks in 2001.
+This code was implemented to regulate and control the security and safety of the crew, ships, ports, and cargo as they travel through international waters.

 What is the main goal of ISPS?